onyx-platform/onyx/doc/user-guide/environment.md

 ## Environment

-In this chapter, we'll discuss what you need to test up a develop, testing, and production environment.
+In this chapter, we'll discuss what you need to set up a develop, testing, and production environment.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->